 ISRIC - World Soil Information is an independent, science-based foundation.
-The institute was founded in 1966 following a recommendation of the International Soil Science Society (ISSS) and United Nations Educational, Scientific and Cultural Organization (UNESCO).
-It has a mandate to serve the international community with information about the world’s soil resources to help addressing major global issues.
+The institute was founded in 1966 following a recommendation of the International Soil Science Society (ISSS) and a resolution of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+ISRIC has a mission to serve the international community with information about the world’s soil resources to help addressing major global issues.
 ISRIC is the International Council for Science (ICSU) accredited World Data Centre for Soils (WDC-Soils) since 1989 and it maintains the World Soil Museum.

-ISRIC collaborates with a wide range of partners worldwide and it operates in three priority areas:
+In partnership, ISRIC operates in three priority areas:

 soil data and soil mapping